hbshci/fhi/content/home/challenge-launch-intro.md

 We are looking for solutions that have already been implemented at least once and have demonstrated effectiveness.
 This "scale-up" competition seeks to shorten the time frame for innovation dissemination.

-The Health Acceleration Challenge is looking for proven ideas that have the potential to do great things for the US health care delivery system.
+The Health Acceleration Challenge is looking for proven ideas that have the potential to do great things for the US health care delivery system. <a  href="{{rel "challenge"}}">Learn More »</a>

 <a class="h3" href="{{gsheets.links.challenge-application.url}}" target="_blank">What’s your innovation?</a>